Updated September 8, 2025

 Zurich is one of the world’s best walking cities.
 If necessary, insert a couple of tram rides to help manage time constraints.

-Here are two resources to help you plan your own self-guided walking tour:
+Here are three resources to help you plan your own self-guided walking tour:

 The free walking tour included many of the places described in these three references.
-Here are some of the spots we passed on the free walking tour.
-The photos reflect an overcast day in March.
+Here are some of the spots passed on the free walking tour.

 Grossmünster Church, with its twin neo-Gothic towers, dominates the eastern bank of the River Limmat.
 It’s possible to climb to the top for arresting views of the city.